Tuesday, July 14, 2026

 Top 10 districts comparison

 Durham Public Schools stands out even in this grim landscape.
-The district's chronic rate nearly doubled from 19.1% to 37.0%, an 18-point gap that is the largest among any district in the state's top 10.
-Cumberland County is not far behind at 13.8 points above its pre-COVID level, with one in three students now chronically absent.
+The district's chronic rate nearly doubled from 19.3% to 37.2%, a 17.8-point gap that is the largest among any district in the state's top 10.
+Cumberland County is not far behind at 13.3 points above its pre-COVID level, with one in three students now chronically absent.

 The consistency is what makes the finding so striking.
 Not a single district among the 10 largest has returned to normal.
 Not the affluent suburban systems, not the mid-size county districts, not the urban centers.
 Whatever happened to attendance norms during the pandemic happened to all of them.